 What core principle can you share to help guide others?

-The value we provide...
+The video introduces you to the value we provide...